 Share on Social

-This is irresponsible.
-If a recession hits, the federal government will be in a precarious fiscal situation and could lose control of its finances.
+This is utterly irresponsible.
+When another recession hits, or interest rates start to rise, the federal government will be in a precarious fiscal situation and could lose control of its finances.
 Moreover, no broad-based reduction in the tax burden will ever be possible with a government that keeps growing and paying for new programs with borrowed money.

 A People’s Party government will:

-- Get rid of the deficit in two years through spending cuts and fiscal prudence.
-Spending cuts will include: corporate welfare ($5B-$10B), foreign development aid ($5B), CBC ($1B), equalization payments, and funding for programs which are provincial or municipal responsibilities.
+- Get rid of the deficit by the end of a first mandate through fiscal prudence and spending cuts, including corporate welfare ($5B-$10B), foreign development aid ($5B), CBC ($1B), equalization payments, and funding for programs which are provincial or municipal responsibilities.

 - Stop using our tax system for political ends and make it simpler and fairer.
 In particular, it will eliminate targeted tax measures that are inefficient and serve no compelling public policy purpose.